vstr/TrafficFilter/README.md

 # ![TrafficFilter](https://raw.githubusercontent.com/vstr/TrafficFilter/main/assets/TrafficFilter64x64.png) TrafficFilter

-ASP.NET Core middleware for request filtering and rate limiting.
-Configuration based URL Filter, Headers Filter and Rate Limiter.
+Tiny ASP.NET Core middleware for request filtering and rate limiting.
+Configuration based Firewall and RateLimeter.

 # About

-TrafficFilter is an ASP.NET Core middleware that enables request filtering and rate-limiting.
-Once any filtering rule matches, the requester's IP address is blacklisted for the duration of a configured period.
-The following request filters are available:
+TrafficFilter is a lightweight ASP.NET Core middleware that enables request filtering and rate-limiting.
+Once any firewall rule or rate limiting matches, the requester's IP address is blacklisted for the duration of a configured period.
+The following rules are available:
-- URL
+- Request URL
-- Headers
-- Rate Limiting
+- Request Header
+- Request IP Address

-Each filter can be enabled and configured in the app config file.
+Each rule can be configured in the appsettings.json file.

-TrafficFilter may be useful in scenarios when you want to protect your origin server resources from scanners/bots that try to access non-existent URLs.
+TrafficFilter may be useful in scenarios when you want to protect your origin server resources from unwanted scanners/bots.

-Another use case could be protecting the app from accessing it using a public IP address.

-TrafficFilter can also block requests from further processing if the configured rate limit is reached.
+TrafficFilter will block requests from further processing if the configured rule matched or requests rate limit is reached.

 ## Getting Started